 - Is the logo used on a dark background or light background (or both)?

 - and, lastly, What are some other logos you have seen that you like?

-Having some of these questions answered helps to guide the logo design process.
-Designing a logo isn’t just about “what you think looks good” (even though that last question is all about preference).
-It has to function for your business in the places you use it most.
-There’s a happy medium between your personal likes/dislikes and a functional logo for your company.
+Answering these questions helps to guide the logo design process.
+After all, designing a logo isn’t just about what you think looks good (even though that last question is all about preference).

 DIY Logo Generators/Builders

 These DIY logo tools offer templates and inspiration that you can tweak to your heart’s desire, including colors, font, layout.

 How Tailor Brands works:

 - Enter your logo name, choose your product type and industry, and select a logo type (icon based, name based, or initial based)